Skip to the content.

 sequana taxonomy

-Perform taxonomic classification of sequencing reads using Kraken2 or other back-ends and produce summary plots and reports for metagenomics studies.
+Taxonomic classification of reads using Kraken2, with summary plots for metagenomics studies.

 sequana summary

-Compute and display summary statistics (read counts, GC content, quality metrics) for one or more FASTQ files without running a full pipeline.
+Summary statistics (read counts, GC content, quality metrics) for FASTQ files without running a full pipeline.

 sequana enrichment

-Perform Gene Ontology (GO) and KEGG pathway enrichment analysis on a list of differentially expressed genes, with interactive visualisations.
+Gene Ontology and KEGG pathway enrichment analysis on differentially expressed genes, with interactive visualisations.

 sequana samplesheet

-Validate and convert Illumina sample-sheet files, checking for common formatting errors before demultiplexing with bcl2fastq or similar tools.
+Validate and convert Illumina sample-sheet files, catching formatting errors before demultiplexing.

 sequana gtf_fixer

-Fix common inconsistencies in GTF/GFF annotation files (missing gene-level entries, non-standard attributes) so they are compatible with downstream RNA-seq tools.
+Fix common inconsistencies in GTF/GFF annotation files so they are compatible with downstream RNA-seq tools.

 Talks